 How long should a trailer tongue be?
 Is there a standard or is it totally arbitrary?
 Let’s get some answers on this fun trailer tongue length topic.

 What materials should I use for building my trailer frame?
 It’s a common question with strong biases for Rectangular Tube or I-Beam or C-Channel.
 Also, choices of Aluminum versus Steel.

 Whether you’re an experienced DIY builder or brand new to the party, there are often quandry’s about beam shapes.
 Well, I need to do this, but I only have material like that.
 I’ll just use it

 People buy and sell used trailers all the time.
-Look on Craigslist or other sites and you’ll see a lot of them.
-The question, how good is the used trailer you’re thinking about buying?
-Oh, and what are the sneaky little details you might not notice?
+Craigslist and other sites have a lot of them.
+The question: How good is the used trailer you’re looking at?
+Oh, and what are the sneaky little details

 Intrigued by the cool potential of saving storage space, increased security, and removal of a shin knocker to step over, this new folding trailer tongue adds greater utility to a trailer.